rattrayalex/FluxBone_Example/backbone_and_flux.md

 module.exports = TodoListComponent;
 ```

-#### 3. Components do bind to query Stores and bind to their events to trigger updates.
+#### 3. Components query Stores and bind to their events to trigger updates.

 ```js
 // components/TodoComponent.js